Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 \item {\bf BIC:} Our results from the current criterion are the same as those of AIC.
-Using both data combinations, we found the minimum value of ${\rm BIC}$ for non-flat $\Lambda$CDM as the best model.
-In this case, we have $\Delta {\rm BIC} > 10$ for other DE scenarios which means ``very strong evidence'' against these scenarios.
+Considering all the data combinations (with and without GWSS), we find that $\Delta {\rm BIC} > 10$ for other all the PADE parametrizations which means ``very strong evidence'' against these scenarios.
+Hence, according to this criterion, non-flat $\Lambda$CDM remains as the best fitted cosmological model.

 \item {\bf DIC:} The results of DIC are a bit different from those of other criteria.
-Although, ${\rm DIC}$ values indicate that using both data combinations, the non-flat $\Lambda$CDM remains the best model, but, here we observe ``significant support'' for DE scenarios described by PADE parametrizations quantified through $\Delta {\rm DIC}$.
+Although, ${\rm DIC}$ values indicate that for all the data combinations (with GWSS and without GWSS), the non-flat $\Lambda$CDM remains the best fitted model, but, here we observe ``significant support'' for the DE scenarios described by PADE parametrizations which is quantified through $\Delta {\rm DIC}$.
 In contrast with AIC and BIC which only penalize all the involved parameters, DIC penalizes just those parameters which contribute to the fit in an actual way.
 Assuming all of these aspects, DIC seems to be a more accurate tool for checking models with more extra parameters compared to the concordance model [see the detailed discussions in \citep{Liddle:2007fy,Rezaei:2021qpq}]. \end{itemize}